Oronoko Charter Township, Michigan

 Oronoko Charter Township is a charter township of Berrien County in the U.S. state of Michigan.
-The population was 9,193 at the 2010 census.
+The population was 9,226 at the 2020 census.

+Communities

 The village of Berrien Springs is the only incorporated municipality within the township.

-Much of the eastern portion of the township is considered to be part of the Berrien Springs urban area.
-The western portion is primarily agricultural.
+History

 The township was organized on March 11, 1837, from a portion of Berrien Township.
 Part of the area was known as Feather Settlement starting in the 1830s.

 Oronoko initially included what is now Lake Township, which was organized in 1846.
 Originally, portions of both Oronoko and Berrien townships were on either side of the St. Joseph River, and at the time a large portion of the village of Berrien Springs was in Berrien Township, even though it was on the other side of the river from most of the township.
 In 1847, the river was made the dividing line between the townships.

 There are several accounts given for the name of the township.
 One is that it was named by Governor Stevens T. Mason after the Indian chief named "Oronoko".
 However, apart from this story, there is no record that there ever was such a chief.
 Another is that it is a variant spelling of Orinoco, the name of a South American river that was adopted with various spellings in other states besides Michigan: Oronoco, Minnesota, and Oronoque, Kansas.
 Others believe the township was named after the literary character Oroonoko, which was also derived from the South American river.
 A final possibility suggested by Vogel is that the name was taken from a variety of tobacco known as oronoco, orinoko, or oronooka.